Micro-Tidal Disruption Events at Galactic Centers

 \section{Introduction}

-Recent observations of Quasi-Periodic Eruptions (QPEs) have motivated the existence of stellar mass objects orbiting massive black holes in galactic centers at $\mathcal{O}(10^2)$ gravitational radii \cite{Linial:2023nqs,Zhou:2024bjt}.
-According to the detection rate of QPEs, if they all come from the star-disk collision scenario, it is argued that a massive black hole generically has one or more such neighbors \cite{Arcodia:2024efe}.
+Recent observations of Quasi-Periodic Eruptions (hereafter QPEs) have provided evidence for the existence of stellar-mass objects orbiting massive black holes (hereafter MBH) in galactic centers at a few hundred gravitational radii \citep{Linial:2023nqs,Zhou:2024bjt}.
+According to the detection rate of QPEs, if they all originate from the star-disk collision scenario, it is argued that an MBH generally has one or more such neighbors \citep{Arcodia:2024efe}.

-To generate QPEs, the stellar-mass objects are preferably stars, as they generally have a large impact radius with the disk.
-For stellar-mass black holes, to increase the Bondi radius for gas captures, the inclination of the orbit has to be small relative to the disk plane.
-The underlying mechanism that populates stellar-mass objects at $\mathcal{O}(10^2)$ gravitational radii around massive black holes is still unknown, but it is possibly associated with disk migration in the previous active phase of Active Galactic Nuclei \cite{Pan:2021ksp,Pan:2021lyw,Pan:2021xhv}.
-The study in \cite{Pan:2021ksp} has shown that there is a local maximum at $\sim \mathcal{O}(10^2)$ gravitational radii for the lifetime of these stellar mass objects within a thin disk, where for larger radii the disk migration dominates and for smaller radii the gravitational wave decay dominates.
-Nevertheless, even if stars contribute to the majority of QPEs, the same mechanism that brings them to the vicinity of massive black holes may also bring stellar-mass black holes (sBH), neutron stars (NS), and white dwarfs (WD) to the neighborhood as well.
-In this work, we focus on systems with white dwarfs at $\mathcal{O}(10^2)$ gravitational radii from massive black holes at the galactic center (see Fig.~\ref{fig:sch}).
+Stars are the preferred stellar-mass objects for generating QPEs, as they generally have a large impact radius with the disk.
+For stellar-mass black holes, to increase the Bondi radius for gas capture, the inclination of the orbit has to be small relative to the disk plane.
+The underlying mechanism that populates stellar-mass objects at a few hundred gravitational radii around massive black holes is still unknown, but it is possibly associated with disk migration during the previous active phase of Active Galactic Nuclei (hereafter AGN) \citep{Pan:2021ksp,Pan:2021lyw,Pan:2021xhv}.
+The study in \citet{Pan:2021ksp} showed a local maximum at a few hundred gravitational radii for the lifetime of these stellar mass objects within a thin disk, where for larger radii the disk migration dominates and for smaller radii the gravitational wave decay dominates.
+Although stars may contribute to the majority of QPEs, the same mechanism that brings them near MBHs may also deliver stellar-mass black holes (hereafter sBHs), neutron stars, and white dwarfs (hereafter WDs).
+In this work, we focus on systems with white dwarfs around a few hundreds of the gravitational radii from massive black holes at the galactic center.